noah-duncan/py-zoom-meeting-sdk/README.md

 ## Modifying the binds

-1. Download the latest version of the Zoom Meeting SDK for Linux from the Zoom Marketplace and place it in the [src/zoomsdk](src/zoomsdk) folder of this repository.
+1. Download the latest version of the Zoom Meeting SDK for Linux from the Zoom Marketplace and and extract it into the [src/zoomsdk](src/zoomsdk) folder of this repository.
 To download the SDK, open your Zoom App in the developer portal, go to the Embed tab on the left navigation bar under Features, then select the Meeting SDK toggle.
 Then download the Linux SDK.
 2. cd to respository root
 3. `docker compose run --rm develop`